-- Maximum of four heaters can be commonly vented through the roof. - Heaters must be of the same BTU output. - Heaters must be controlled by a common thermostat. - Connections to a common stack must be positioned to avoid opposition between streams of combustion gas.
+- Maximum of four heaters can be commonly vented through the roof. - Heaters must be of the same BTU output. - Heaters must be controlled by a common thermostat. - Connections to a common stack must be positioned to avoid direct opposition between streams of combustion gases.

-Figure 13: Concentric Vent Box
+Figure 9: Concentric Vent Box